 However, the extracts from Undina performed in 1870 survived in manuscript copies, which are now preserved in the Klin House-Museum Archive (a1, Nos.
 230–261).
 The same archive also holds Tchaikovsky's sketches for Huldbrandt's death scene in Act III (a1, No. 3) .

-Undina's Aria and the Finale from Act I, were published for the first time (full and vocal-piano scores) in volume 2 of Tchaikovsky's Complete Collected Works, edited by Rostislav Berberov (1950).
+Undina's Aria and the Finale from Act I, were published for the first time (full and vocal-piano reductions) in volume 2 of Tchaikovsky's Complete Collected Works, edited by Rostislav Berberov (1950).

 The Introduction to Undina was re-used in the same capacity in Tchaikovsky's music for The Snow Maiden (1873), while Undina's Song from Act I was re-used, with different words and orchestration, as Lel's First Song (Act I, No. 6) in The Snow Maiden.